ispeters/async_scope/asyncscope.md

 Acknowledgements
 ================

+Thanks to Daisy Hollman, Nico Josuttis, Zach Laine, Jonathan Müller, and David Sankel for fruitful discussions about regularity.

 Thanks to Lewis Baker, Robert Leahy, Dmitry Prokoptsev, Anthony Williams, and everyone else who contributed to discussions leading to this paper.